 By Keriann Bellamy, HCTP March 2017

-This Brussels sprouts salad is seriously addictive!
+This Brussels sprouts salad is seriously addictive, and it works well as an appetizer or side dish!
 Sweet, crunchy, and a bit nutty, the texture and flavor combination is perfect for a Friendsgiving dinner.
 Brussels sprouts are full of fiber that helps feed the good bacteria in your gut.
 Lightly cooking them in this recipe allows for easier digestion, ensuring your body is able to absorb all the vitamins and nutrients this dish has to offer!